WCMU-FM: Affiliates

 On February 28, 2024, a fire broke out at the WCML transmitter site, putting WCML-FM 91.7 and its TV sister WCML off the air.
 The building was a complete loss and the two stations would be off the air for several months, until a temporary setup could be constructed.
 The fire also had temporarily interrupted a relay to WCMW-FM, which was also off the air but transmits from a separate location.
 The WCMW signal per the stations website was restored early on February 29, after being out overnight after the fire the day before.
 On March 1, 2024, WCMU released an initial statement regarding the fire, it was also reported on by 9&10 news.
 It mentioned a possible power outage causing the automatic standby generator to run.
 Early on, word of a possible generator malfunction may have caused the fire, but by March 9, WCMU's webpage was updated and the exact cause of the fire was ultimately not able to be determined, any previous speculation of the generator failing was removed from their website.

 On July 30, WCML TV and FM both returned to the air at 50% power, with an estimated coverage percentage at around 70% of the normal full power coverage area.
-WCMU Public Media anticipates a permanent full power restoration of the signals will not occur until sometime in 2025.
+WCMU Public Media anticipated a permanent full power restoration of the signals would not occur until sometime in 2025.
+On November 21, 2025, WCML TV and FM began normal operations at full power once again.